healygi/shop/README.md

 # Credits

-- Thank you to friends and family for putting up with me through the last rounds of this diploma.
+- Thank you to friends and family for putting up with me through the last rounds of this diploma and helping me through tough times.
 - Thank you to my mentor for his guidance.
+- Thank you to tutor support for lending me a hand.
+- Thank you to student care for your kindess.